Mekelle: 20th century

 Three historical epochs sustained Mekelle's urbanization in the 20th century.
 The first was the advent of dejazmach Abreha Araya Demtsu, governor of Eastern Tigray with Mekelle as his capital.
 Abreha imitated his cousin Yohannes by establishing his own splendid palace (now the Hotel called Abreha Castle) on a hill facing the grand palace, a new Saturday Market (Edaga Senbet), and a new church, Selassie, all of which were situated to the south of Mekelle proper.
 Likewise, he attracted various occupational groups including Muslim traders, women service vendors, and army retainers.
 Consequently, in the 1920s and early 1930s, Mekelle witnessed a remarkable growth in trade.
 Dejazmach Haile Selassie Gugsa renovated the Palace in the center to use it as his seat.

 The second phase occurred during the Italian occupation (1935–41).
 The Italians, who occupied the town in November 1935, contributed considerably to its modernization.
 They built a military airport and a fort at Enda Eyesus (now the main compound of Mekelle University); reorganized roads, telephone lines, offices and residences; and installed modern water pipelines, electricity, clinics, postal services, cinema hall and resort/sport centers.
 They also expanded Edaga Senbet by introducing corrugated iron shops.
 This also attracted foreign entrepreneurs (Greeks, Arabs and Armenians).
-Mekelle, then divided into two zones; Italian and Native, grew about twice its former size.
+Mekelle, then divided into two zones, Italian and Native, and grew about twice its former size.
 In 1938, there were shops, two Italian-style restaurants and Hotel Amba Aradam with four rooms.
 There were post, telephone, and telegraph offices, and a hospital.
 An important market was held on Mondays.

 Starting from May 1943, Mekelle was in the hands of the leaders of the Woyane rebellion against the then weak restored Haile Selassie government.
 British air bombardment of the town of September–October caused heavy damage.
 In October Mekelle was recaptured by the Ethiopian government forces.